Jambalaya Main Ingredients: Essential Cajun vs Creole Components

 Can I substitute regular paprika for smoked paprika in jambalaya?

-You can, but you'll lose the characteristic smoky depth.
+You can, but you'll lose the characteristic smoky depth essential to authentic flavor.
 For a closer approximation, add 1/4 teaspoon liquid smoke to regular paprika, or include a small piece of chipotle pepper while cooking.
-Smoked paprika is non-negotiable for authentic flavor - consider it your most critical spice investment.
+As documented in John Folse's Encyclopedia of Cajun & Creole Cuisine, smoked paprika is non-negotiable for traditional recipes.

 What's the difference between Cajun and Creole seasoning for jambalaya?

 Cajun seasoning is typically salt-free and features more cayenne and black pepper for heat, while Creole seasoning contains added salt and often includes more herbs like oregano and thyme.
-Both work, but traditional Louisiana jambalaya uses the Cajun approach with salt added separately during cooking.
+Both work, but traditional Louisiana jambalaya uses the Cajun approach with salt added separately during cooking, per standards established by the Louisiana State Museum's culinary archives.

 How can I fix bland jambalaya after it's already cooked?